Doll Quest

 "Why don't you make\sell\use ...?
 I either could not find it, afford it, or both.

 "Can't I buy ... myself?
-Most likely, but if you want it included in a custom commission, it must get to me.
+Most likely, but if you want it included in a commission, it must get to me.

 "Do you make porcelain dolls?"
-First, there is a difference between dolls made of porcelain and porcelain dolls.
+First, there is a difference between "dolls made of porcelain" and "porcelain dolls".

 "Do you make kits?"
 No.

-Kits would need patters, directions, materials and hardware that I do not have permission to sell as individual items.
+Kits would need patters, directions, materials, and hardware that I do not have permission to sell as individual items.

 "Can you make me ...?"
 Depends on the item, the scale, and the materials needed.

-"Can I use Plastina?"
+"Can I use Plasteline?"
 I recommend not.

 "Do I have to use doll specific clay?"
 No.